This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A virtual colonoscopy is a procedure to examine the inside of your colon (large intestine).
-Caregivers also use a CT scan or MRI to take pictures of your colon.
+Healthcare providers also use a CT scan or MRI to take pictures of your colon.
 If you have CT scan, air or carbon dioxide (gas) is put in using a small, bendable tube into your rectum to expand your colon.
-In an MRI colonoscopy, warm water or solutions with dye may be used so caregivers can clearly see the inside of your colon.
+In an MRI colonoscopy, warm water or solutions with dye may be used so healthcare providers can clearly see the inside of your colon.

 HOW TO PREPARE: